-In this checklist, we focus on items to review your client’s tax return if they are working, including:
+In this checklist, we highlight points to consider on your client’s tax return if they are working, including:

-- The client’s filing status.
-If they are married should they automatically file jointly with their spouse or might there be situations where the client might consider filing married-separate?
+- Review the client’s filing status.
+If they are married should they automatically file jointly with their spouse or might there be situations where the client might consider filing separately?

-- If the client has dependent children, there may be certain credits available to the client.
+- If the client has dependent children, they may be eligible for certain credits.

 - If the client is divorced or widowed, there are filing steps for them to take depending upon timing and circumstances.